gertjanklein/iris-export-builder/README.md

 system.
 Alternatively, releases can be downloaded and created directly from a tag in a GitHub repository.

-UDL sources can be converted to XML; this needs a Caché/IRIS server to do the actual conversion.
+UDL sources can be converted to XML, using either built-in code, or an IRIS server to do the conversion.
+The latter is obviously safer, but requires more setup to get working, and may be less than ideal in CI/CD pipelines.

 Rudimentary support for converting the export into an Ensemble production